gnufied/spec/spec.md

   // This field is OPTIONAL and MUST match the volume_context of the
   // volume identified by `volume_id`.
   map<string, string> volume_context = 6;

+  // If SP has VOLUME_MOUNT_GROUP node capability and CO provides
+  // this field then SP MUST ensure that volume is mounted with
+  // provided volume_mount_group.
+  // This is a OPTIONAL field.
+  string volume_mount_group = 7;
 }

 message NodeStageVolumeResponse {